 How much does it cost to participate?

-Deposits - There is no fee to participate, however, many counties require a deposit equal to a percentage of the total face amount of certificates the bidder anticipates winning.
+Deposits - There is no fee to register on the website, however, many municipalities require either a registration fee or a deposit equal to a percentage of the total face amount of certificates the bidder anticipates winning.

 For example: If a bidder anticipates winning $100,000 in tax certificates and if that County requires a 10% deposit, they must deposit $10,000 with the Tax Collector.

 Budgets - Some municipalities do not require a deposit.
 Instead, the bidder creates a “budget” based on the total face amount of certificates they anticipate winning.
 The budget must be created before bids can be placed.